prasadarun/DevopsDocts/Creation of VPC.md

  a.
-Click on "routing table" present on left side of Dashboard b.Then click on "create route table" button c.Then give the name tag:RT-dev d.Then give the vpc: here please select the latest vpc creted i.e Devoops e.Then click on create button f.Then we should make created route table as the main one so to make this select the latest created route table g.Then click on Actions > set Main Route Table
+Click on "routing table" present on left side of Dashboard b.Then click on "create route table" button c.Then give the name tag:RT-dev d.Then give the vpc: here please select the latest vpc created i.e Devoops e.Then click on "create" button f.Then we should make created route table as the main routing so to make this select the latest created route table g.Then click on Actions > set Main Route Table
  ```